-175. Wrestling (2).
+175. Wrestling (2):

 A course designed to introduce the student to the basic elements of wrestling.
 The course will include a basic history of the sport along with the fundamental rules governing it.
 Safety precautions and the proper use, selection, and care of equipment are included.

-96 Auburn University at Montgomery Emphasis is placed on the development of fundamental skills, knowledge, and appreciation of the sport of wrestling.
-176. Advanced Gymnastics (2).
-Pr., PE 174.
+Emphasis is placed on the development of fundamental skills, knowledge, and appreciation of the sport of wrestling.

+176. Advanced Gymnastics (2):

+Pr.
+PE 174.
 A course designed to aid the student in continuing the development of gymnastics skills.
-The course includes instruction at the ad- vanced level, safety, and conditioning.
+The course includes instruction at the advanced level, safety, and conditioning.
 A nominal fee is charged for facility use.

-177. Weight Training (2).
+177. Weight Training (2):

 A course designed to introduce the student to the basic principles of weight lifting.
-The course includes descriptions of programs empha- sizing specific exercises and routines to gain strength and maintain fitness.
+The course includes descriptions of programs empha sizing specific exercises and routines to gain strength and maintain fitness.
 Emphasis is placed on diet, equipment, and safety.

-180. Fundamentals of Dance (2).
+180. Fundamentals of Dance (2):

 This course is designed for majors in physical education and those students interested in the field of dance.
 Basic dance theories and methods are taught.

-190. Varsity Basketball (2).
-Pr., Departmental approval.
-Credit may be earned only once for this activity during the stu- dent's four year undergraduate tenure.
-192. Varsity Tennis (2).
-Pr., Departmental approval.
-Credit may be earned only once for this activity during the stu- dent's four year undergraduate tenure.
-193. Varsity Soccer (2).
-Pr., Departmental approval.
-Credit may be earned only once for this activity during the stu- dent's four year undergraduate tenure.
-194. Varsity Baseball (2).
-Pr., Departmental approval.
-Credit may be earned only once for this activity during the stu- dent's four year undergraduate tenure.
-Health Education (HE) 213.
-Health and Physical Education in the Elementary School (5).Pr., Sophomore standing or department approval, Professional Education.A course designed to develop expertise in methods of teaching health education and physical education in elementary schools.
+190. Varsity Basketball (2):

+Pr., departmental approval.
+Credit may be earned only once for this activity during the student's four year undergraduate tenure.

+192. Varsity Tennis (2):

+Pr., departmental approval.
+Credit may be earned only once for this activity during the student's four year undergraduate tenure.

+193. Varsity Soccer (2):

+Pr. departmental approval.
+Credit may be earned only once for this activity during the student's four year undergraduate tenure.

+194. Varsity Baseball (2):

+Pr., departmental approval.
+Credit may be earned only once for this activity during the student's four year undergraduate tenure.

+Health Education (HE)

+213. Health and Physical Education in the Elementary School (5):

+Pr., sophomore standing or department approval, Profes sional Education.
+A course designed to develop expertise in methods of teaching health education and physical education in elementary schools.
 Content appropriate for each grade level is emphasized.
 Methods of evaluation are included.

-290. Teaching Health in the Elementary School (5).
+290. Teaching Health in the Elementary School (5):

 This course is structured to provide a study of health concepts to be taught in the elementary school.
 Content, unit structure, lesson plans, and methodology are areas to be given major consideration.
 The lab experiences will be directly related to the class lecture to provide for practical application.

 295. School and Community Health Science (4-5).

-A course designed to guide the student in developing health con- cepts as they relate to himself or herself, the school, and the community.
-Health problem analysis, school health program devel- opment, and the use of community services will be stressed.
-395. Emergency Medical Care (3).
+A course designed to guide the student in developing health concepts as they relate to himself or herself, the school, and the community.
+Health problem analysis, school health program development, and the use of community services will be stressed.

+395. Emergency Medical Care (3):

 This course is designed to stress the methods of giving first aid in case of accident or illness.
 This course is also designed to guide the student in promoting safety consciousness for accident prevention.
 An in-depth knowledge of emergency first aid procedures with special emphasis on practical applications and CPR techniques is included.
 Each student will be issued his/her CPR certification after completing the course.

-Nutrition for the Physically Active (5).
+425. Nutrition for the Physically Active (5):